warmist/scripts/docs/gui/dig.rst

     :summary: Digging designation utility with shapes.
     :tags: fort design graphics map productivity

-This plugin provides an interface to make designating shapes and patterns easier.
+This tool provides a point and click interface to make designating shapes and patterns easier.

 Usage
 -----